DPDK/dpdk/doc/guides/nics/mlx4.rst

   adds additional run-time checks and debugging messages at the cost of lower performance.

+- ``CONFIG_RTE_LIBRTE_MLX4_DEBUG_BROKEN_VERBS`` (default **n**)

+  Mellanox OFED versions earlier than 4.2 may return false errors from Verbs object destruction APIs after the device is plugged out.
+  Enabling this option replaces assertion checks that cause the program to abort with harmless debugging messages as a workaround.
+  Relevant only when CONFIG_RTE_LIBRTE_MLX4_DEBUG is enabled.

 - ``CONFIG_RTE_LIBRTE_MLX4_SGE_WR_N`` (default **4**)

   Number of scatter/gather elements (SGEs) per work request (WR).
 Lowering